miracl/amcl/rust/readme.txt

 AMCL is very simple to build for Rust.

+This version supports both 32-bit and 64-bit builds.
+If your processor and operating system are both 64-bit, a 64-bit build will probably be best.
+Otherwise use a 32-bit build.

 First - decide the modulus and curve type you want to use.
-Edit rom.rs where indicated.
+Edit rom32.rs or rom64.rs where indicated.
 You will probably want to use one of the curves whose details are already in there.
 You might want to "raid" the rom file from the C version of the library for more curves.

 Three example API files are provided, mpin.rs which supports our M-Pin (tm) protocol, ecdh.rs which supports elliptic curve key exchange, digital signature and public key crypto, and rsa.rs which supports the RSA method.

-In the rom.rs file you must provide the curve constants.
+In the rom32.rs/rom64.rs file you must provide the curve constants.
 Several examples are provided there, if you are willing to use one of these.

 For a quick jumpstart:-

+Copy rom32.rs to rom.rs for a 32-bit build

-rustc -O -A dead_code TestMPIN.rs
+rustc --cfg D32 -O -A dead_code TestMPIN.rs

 or

-rustc -O -A dead_code TestECDH.rs
+rustc --cfg D32 -O -A dead_code TestECDH.rs

 or

-rustc -O -A dead_code TestRSA.rs
+rustc --cfg D32 -O -A dead_code TestRSA.rs

 also

-rustc -O -A dead_code BenchtestEC.rs
+rustc --cfg D32 -O -A dead_code BenchtestEC.rs

-rustc -O -A dead_code BenchtestPAIR.rs
+rustc --cfg D32-O -A dead_code BenchtestPAIR.rs

+For a 64-bit build copy rom64.rs to rom.rs, and use instead the flag --cfg D64